-Note: Once the site is connected to Jetpack Backup, your site will remain on the Jetpack Backup solution, even if you change back to a Jetpack plan, or if you move your site to a new host.
+Note: Once the site is connected to Jetpack Backup, your site will remain on the Jetpack Backup solution if you change your Jetpack plan type to any other plan that includes backups, or if you move your site to a new host.

 Jetpack Backup is activated and your first backup is created as soon as you complete your purchase.

 These credentials allow you to connect for backups if the Jetpack connection isn’t working and they’re also required for site restores.